Carbon-Twelve-C12/supernova/btclib/src/docs/consensus_rules.md

 ## Conclusion

-This formal specification provides a precise and unambiguous definition of the SuperNova consensus rules.
+This formal specification provides a precise and unambiguous definition of the supernova consensus rules.
 By adhering to these rules, nodes can independently verify the blockchain and reach consensus on its state.
 The formal verification framework allows for automated checking of these rules, increasing confidence in the correctness of the implementation.